YESAT

 This incredible ecosystem is submerged half the day, constantly shifting as tides ebb and flow.
 South Korea's mudflats span 2,443.3 km² (about 4x Seoul's size!), requiring advanced monitoring approaches beyond traditional drone and vessel surveys.

-Our research leverages 🛰️SAR satellite imagery🛰️ to observe mudflats consistently regardless of weather conditions.
-By analyzing pixel brightness, exposure timing, and capture dates across images, we can map tidalflat topography and exposure frequencies of these dynamic environments.
-This research will be crucial for developing monitoring strategies as we face global sea level rise challenges and enviornment pollution caused by coastal developments.
+Our research leverages 🛰️ SAR satellite imagery 🛰️ to observe mudflats consistently regardless of weather conditions.
+By analyzing pixel brightness, exposure timing, and capture dates, we can map tidalflat topography and exposure frequencies.
+This research is crucial for developing monitoring strategies as we face global sea level rise and coastal environmental challenges.

 radar remote sensing geospatial information tidal flat